cheetirala/playwright-cucumber-automation/README.md

-# Playwright + Cucumber Automation Framework
+# Playwright with Typescript and Cucumber Automation Framework

 End-to-end test automation framework built using **Playwright**, **Cucumber (BDD)**, and **TypeScript**.